Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 info memorylimiter/memorylimiter.go:135 Memory usage is now below soft limit, resuming normal operation. {"kind": "processor", "name": "memory_limiter", "memory_usage": "2890MiB", "soft_limit": "3000MiB"}

-These logs confirm that the limiter is actively monitoring memory and responding when thresholds are crossed.
+These logs confirm that the limiter is actively monitoring memory and responding as designed.
 Watching for these messages is the most direct way to verify the limiter’s behavior.

 Monitoring collector metrics

-• otelcol_process_memory_rss: The current memory usage of the Collector in bytes.
+• otelcol_process_memory_rss: The current resident set size (RSS) memory usage of the Collector in bytes.

-• otelcol_process_runtime_total_sys_memory_bytes: The total bytes of memory obtained from the OS
+• otelcol_process_runtime_total_sys_memory_bytes: The total bytes of memory obtained from the operating system.

 By plotting these metrics over time and drawing lines for your configured soft and hard limits, you can get a clear visual representation of how close the Collector is to its limits and how effectively the processor is capping memory usage.